 Volunteering in Guatemala

 Karen has always been active in her local community, and is respected as a dynamic and diplomatic community leader.
-She is currently the volunteer steward for restoration of Cotton Hill Park and the Cross Kirkland Corridor, and has been the chair of her neighborhood association for many years.
-She has volunteered with hospice, the Washington Trails Association, the Washington Coalition to End the Death Penalty, and Opal House, a Guatemalan charity.
+She is currently the volunteer steward for restoration of Cotton Hill Park and the Cross Kirkland Corridor, and was the chair of her neighborhood association for 16 years.
+She has volunteered with hospice, the Washington Trails Association, the Washington Coalition to End the Death Penalty, and several Guatemalan charities.
 For five years she organized the Kirkland Summer Concert series.
-She has over 25 years' experience organizing and publicizing successful community events.
+She has nearly 30 years of experience organizing and publicizing successful community events.

 She is a singer, guitar player, and songwriter who has been a member of several successful bands.